 In tropical areas, like Hawaii, passion fruits mature from June through January, with heaviest crops from July to August, as well as in October and November.

 Passion fruit is a large vine with green leaves, 3 - 8 inches (8 - 20 cm) long, and fragrant white and purple flowers.
-It is prized because of its fruit, which is round and covered in a waxy hard shell and a sweet, orange-yellow pulp.
+It is prized for its fruit, which is round and covered in a waxy hard shell and a sweet, orange-yellow pulp.

 Passion fruit is a member of the Passifloraceae family, which contains 530 species spread across 27 genera.
 Members of this family includes trees, shrubs, and climbing plants, all of which flower.
 Most species of the Passifloraceae family grow in tropical regions.